luyadev/luya-module-admin/UPGRADE.md

 This document will help you upgrading from a LUYA admin module version into another.
 For more detailed informations about the breaking changes **click the issue detail link**, there you can examples of how to change your code.

+## from 4.x to 5.0

++ Drop support for 7.x, minimum php version is now 8.0

 ## from 4.8 to 4.9

 + [#744](https://github.com/luyadev/luya-module-admin/pull/744) Make sure you have a valid cache component registered to use the LUYA admin CRUD export system.
 If large tables are exported, the caching system must support such data sizes, the `file` or `redis` cache component supports large amounts of data.